 The radiation oncology team will instruct patients who receive internal radiation about how long and in what situations it is OK for patients to be near others.

-For example, there may be no problem with sitting next to the person who is driving you home from the treatment appointment during which radioactive seeds were implanted to treat prostate cancer.
-But you would not hold a child, puppy or kitten under a year old on your lap, or hug a pregnant woman for at least two months after the seeds have been implanted.
+“For example, there may be no problem with sitting next to the person who is driving you home from the treatment appointment during which radioactive seeds were implanted to treat prostate cancer,” she says.
+“But you would not hold a child, puppy or kitten under a year old on your lap, or hug a pregnant woman for at least two months after the seeds have been implanted.”

-Your health care team will advise you on the specifics.
+Your healthcare team will advise you on the specifics.
 Be sure to ask your team if you have any particular concerns or are unsure.

-Some of our patients wonder whether it’s safe to have close physical contact with another person while they are receiving chemotherapy.
+Snyder says some patients wonder whether it’s safe to have close physical contact with another person while they are receiving chemotherapy.

-When we talk about being safe with chemotherapy patients, we really are talking about exposure to the chemotherapy medication.
+“When we talk about being safe with chemotherapy patients, we really are talking about exposure to the chemotherapy medication,” she says.
 For the most part, after a patient receives chemotherapy, the medications stay in the patient’s body for about 24 hours to 48 hours.